Jerilderie Letter: History

-Kelly dictated his letter to fellow Kelly Gang member Joe Byrne sometime before the Gang's raid on the town of Jerilderie in southern New South Wales from 8 to 10 February 1879.
-Byrne then rewrote it in neater handwriting.
-The Jerilderie Letter appears to be a final version of the Cameron/Euroa letter that was circulated in December 1878.
+Following the suppression of the Cameron Letter, Kelly composed a longer, more detailed version of it sometime before the gang's raid on the town of Jerilderie in southern New South Wales from 8 to 10 February 1879.
+It is traditionally thought that Kelly dictated the letter to Byrne, or that Kelly created a draft which Byrne then rewrote in neater handwriting.

 Kelly took his document to Jerilderie where he intended to have it published as a pamphlet for public distribution.
-During the raid on the town, Kelly tried to find the town's newspaper editor and printer, Samuel Gill, aiming to have him print the letter.
-When he couldn’t find Gill, Kelly gave the letter to bank accountant Edwin Living demanding that he give it to Gill and warning "Mind you get it printed, or you'll have me to reckon with next time we meet".
+After robbing the local bank, Kelly tried to find Samuel Gill, the town's newspaper editor and printer, aiming to have him print the letter.
+When he failed to find Gill, Kelly gave the letter to bank accountant Edwin Living, and demanded that he pass it onto Gill.
+Kelly warned Living, "Mind you get it printed, or you'll have me to reckon with next time we meet".

 Living ignored Kelly's demands and set off on horseback with the document towards Deniliquin, New South Wales, 50 miles away, from where he planned to catch a train to Melbourne.
-J.W.
-Tarleton, the bank's manager, followed Living to Deniliquin.
+J. W. Tarleton, the bank's manager, accompanied Living to Deniliquin.

-When Living stopped to rest at John Hanlon's hotel eight miles from Deniliquin he gave an account of what had happened in Jerilderie.
-He allowed Hanlon to read Kelly's document and make a copy of the pages.
-The heading Hanlon gave to his copy of the letter is "Ned Kelly's Confession".
-The following morning Living and Tarleton took the train to Melbourne where they delivered Kelly's letter to the office of the Bank of New South Wales.

-As with the Cameron/Euroa letter, the police advised against making Kelly's letter available to the public and it was not published in full until 1930.
-However, shortly after the Kelly Gang's raid on Jerilderie a summary of the contents of the letter was being published and commented on in Australian newspapers.
+When Living stopped to rest at John Hanlon's hotel eight miles from Deniliquin, he allowed Hanlon to read Kelly's document and make a copy of it.
+Hanlon gave his copy the heading "Ned Kelly's Confession".
+The following morning Living and Tarleton took the train to Melbourne where they delivered Kelly's letter to the office of the Bank of New South Wales, who then forward it to the police.
+As with the Cameron letter, the police advised against making Kelly's letter available to the public, and only summaries were published by the press.

 In July 1880 a government clerk made another copy of Kelly’s document when the prosecution case was being prepared for Kelly’s trial for murder in October 1880.
-The original was returned to Edwin Living after Kelly's trial and execution.
+The original was returned to Living after Kelly's trial and execution.

+Format and style

+What would people say if I became a policeman and took an oath to arrest my brothers and sisters & relations and convict them by fair or foul means after the conviction of my mother and the persecutions and insults offered to myself and people Would they say I was a decent gentleman, and yet a police-man is still in worse and guilty of meaner actions than that The Queen must surely be proud of such heroic men as the Police and Irish soldiers as It takes eight or eleven of the biggest mud crushers in Melbourne to take one poor little half starved larrakin to a watch house.
+I have seen as many as eleven, big & ugly enough to lift Mount Macedon out of a crab hole more like the species of a baboon or Guerilla than a man.